HunterMoffat/Snow/Tests/README.md

-These Tests and demos were for development only and are not compatible with Snow.
+These tests and demos were for development only and are not compatible with Snow.